 2. Apply lip balm for a smoother-looking gradient lips

 Now that we have gotten rid of the dead skin on our lips, it is time to replenish the loss of moisture from our lips.

 You can look out for lip balms that contain ingredients such as shea butter and olive oil which helps to nourish and regenerate healthy cells on your lips.
 Stay away from those that contain menthol or other such ingredients that give a “cooling” sensation, which may dry out your lips further.

 Do your lip exfoliation and apply your lip balm first thing before you do the rest of your skincare and makeup, so that you can give the lip balm some time to soak in to your lips.
 When it’s time to apply your lip colour, simply blot it off with a piece of tissue paper.
 Your lips will be a lot smoother and it’ll be easier to achieve that coveted gradient lips!

 To find the lip colour that suits you the best, you need to first understand what undertones you have.
-Check out this guide to learn how to identity your skin undertones.

 Those with warmer undertones should go for warm red and orange hues.
 On the other hand, those who have cooler undertones would look best with lip colours that have blue or purple hues.

 Using this method to choose the right lipstick to use for your gradient lips look (or any lip look, really) instead of simply going for what looked good on your favourite Korean celebrity will make sure that you own the lip look and make it flattering for yourself.

 Now that you’ve created the perfect gradient lips, here’s a tip to help you maintain it well throughout the day.